Origami: Origami tessellations

 Origami tessellation is a branch that has grown in popularity after 2000.
 A tessellation is a collection of figures filling a plane with no gaps or overlaps.
 In origami tessellations, pleats are used to connect molecules such as twist folds together in a repeating fashion.
 During the 1960s, Shuzo Fujimoto was the first to explore twist fold tessellations in any systematic way, coming up with dozens of patterns and establishing the genre in the origami mainstream.
 Around the same time period, Ron Resch patented some tessellation patterns as part of his explorations into kinetic sculpture and developable surfaces, although his work was not known by the origami community until the 1980s.
 Chris Palmer is an artist who has extensively explored tessellations after seeing the Zilij patterns in the Alhambra, and has found ways to create detailed origami tessellations out of silk.
 Robert Lang and Alex Bateman are two designers who use computer programs to create origami tessellations.
 The first international convention devoted to origami tessellations was hosted in Brasília (Brazil) in 2006, and the first instruction book on tessellation folding patterns was published by Eric Gjerde in 2008.
 Since then, the field has grown very quickly.
-Tessellation artists include Polly Verity (Scotland); Joel Cooper, Christine Edison, Ray Schamp and Goran Konjevod from the USA; Roberto Gretter (Italy); Christiane Bettens (Switzerland); Carlos Natan López (Mexico); and Jorge C. Lucero (Brazil).
+Tessellation artists include Polly Verity (Scotland); Joel Cooper, Christine Edison, Ray Schamp and Goran Konjevod from the US; Roberto Gretter (Italy); Christiane Bettens (Switzerland); Carlos Natan López (Mexico); and Jorge C. Lucero (Brazil).

 Kirigami

 Kirigami is a Japanese term for paper cutting.
 Cutting was often used in traditional Japanese origami, but modern innovations in technique have made the use of cuts unnecessary.
 Most origami designers no longer consider models with cuts to be origami, instead using the term Kirigami to describe them.
-This change in attitude occurred during the 1960s and 70s, so early origami books often use cuts, but for the most part they have disappeared from the modern origami repertoire; most modern books don't even mention cutting.
+This change in attitude occurred during the 1960s and 70s, so early origami books often use cuts, but for the most part they have disappeared from the modern origami repertoire, and most modern books do not even mention cutting.

 Strip folding

 Strip folding is a combination of paper folding and paper weaving.
 A common example of strip folding is called the Lucky Star, also called Chinese lucky star, dream star, wishing star, or simply origami star.
-Another common fold is the Moravian Star which is made by strip folding in 3-dimensional design to include 16 spikes.
+Another common fold is the Moravian star which is made by strip folding in a 3-dimensional design to include 16 spikes.